Jamaica Public Service: Generation

 JPS owners and operates a mixture of diesel, gas and hydropower plants.
 As of 2024, the generation mix from JPS's plants was 65% gas, 24% diesel and 11% hydro.
 It also has a stake in the South Jamaica Power Company, which operates a 194 MW gas plant.

 As part of the privatisation of JPS in 2001, the generation market was opened to competition.
 Today IPPs provide 75% of the total generation in Jamaica.

 As per the Electricity Licence, JPS has a right of first refusal to replace its own generation.
 Otherwise new generation is procured by the Generation Procurement Entity.

 Transmission and distribution

 JPS is the sole transmission operator in Jamaica, and owns the transmission network.
-Its network comprises around 16,000 km of cables ringing the island, of which 1,264 kilometers are 138 kV and 69 kV transmission lines.
+Its network comprises around 16,000 km of cables ringing the island, of which 1,264 km are 138 kV and 69 kV transmission lines.
 The distribution system operates at voltages of 24 kV, 12 kV, 13.8 kV and 4 kV.

 Customers

 As of 2024, JPS serves 701,670 customers, the vast majority being residential.
 The majority of demand is from industrial and commercial customers, comprising 63% of the total.
 The National Water Commission is JPS' single biggest customer, accounting for about 5% of total demand.

+JPS has achieved a high degree of smart meter penetration, with 99.7% of customers having smart meters as of April 2025, with approximately 2,000 left to install.

 Jamaicans pay relatively high prices for electricity, around US$0.36 per kWh in 2024.
 Depending on the metric used, Jamaican power prices are in the top 20 or even top 10 countries worldwide.